 What support do you provide?

-We do not provide support for your selected OBD-II dongle or attachment, we also do not provide debugging and license support issues regarding TuneECU, of which the former is handled by the device manufacturer you chose and the latter is addressed by contacting the TuneECU developers here and here with regard to functionality questions, bugs and other software issues.
+We do not provide support for your selected OBD-II dongle or attachment, we also do not provide debugging and license support issues regarding TuneECU, of which the former is handled by the device manufacturer you chose and the latter is addressed by contacting the TuneECU developers here and here regarding functionality questions, bugs and other software issues.

-We will provide rudimentary support for self-install customers, namely anything that may be directly related with the tune file sent to you, but all instructions required for a successful upload of the tune file to the ECU unit using approved hardware and software was sent along with the file and order for the customer to complete on their own.
+We will provide rudimentary support for self-install customers, namely anything that is directly related with the tune file sent to you, but all instructions required for a successful upload of the tune file to the ECU unit using approved hardware and software that has been sent along with the file and order for the customer to complete on their own.